ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-2-2.md

 Incorporating critical thinking into the fabric of an organization has a profound impact on its overall performance.
 From problem-solving and strategic planning to decision-making and collaboration, critical thinking enhances various aspects of organizational functioning.
 By nurturing a culture that values and promotes critical thinking, organizations can reap the benefits of improved performance, innovation, and adaptability.

-*Suggested reading: "Critical Thinking: Your Guide to Effective Argument, Successful Analysis and Independent Study" by Tom Chatfield.*